-35 15 U.S.C.
+30 15 U.S.C.
+780-3(b)(6).

+issuers, brokers or dealers.
+FINRA also believes that the proposed rule change is consistent with the provisions of Section 15A(b)(5) of the Act,31 which requires, among other things, that FINRA rules provide for the equitable allocation of reasonable dues, fees and other charges among members and issuers and other persons using any facility or system that FINRA operates or controls.
+FINRA further believes that the proposed rule change is consistent with the provisions of Section 15A(b)(9) of the Act,32 which requires that FINRA rules not impose any burden on competition that is not necessary or appropriate in furtherance of the purpose of the Exchange Act.
+Section 15A(b)(2) of the Act also requires that FINRA be "so organized and [have] the capacity to be able to carry out the purposes" of the Act and "to comply, and . . . to enforce compliance by its members, and persons associated with its members," with the provisions of the Exchange Act.33 FINRA believes that this proposed rule change is consistent with the Act because it is designed to assist FINRA in meeting regulatory obligations pursuant to the Plan.
+In approving the Plan, the SEC noted that the Plan "is necessary and appropriate in the public interest, for the protection of investors and the maintenance of fair and orderly markets, to remove impediments to, and perfect the mechanism of a national market system, or is otherwise in furtherance of the purposes of the Act."34 To the extent that this proposed rule change implements a requirement that facilitates FINRA's 31 15 U.S.C.
 78o-3(b)(5).

-rule change is consistent with Section 15A(b)(9) of the Act, which requires that FINRA rules not impose any burden on competition that is not necessary or appropriate in furtherance of the purpose of the Exchange Act.36 Section 15A(b)(2) of the Act also requires that FINRA be "so organized and [have] the capacity to be able to carry out the purposes" of the Act and "to comply, and . . . to enforce compliance by its members, and persons associated with its members," with the provisions of the Exchange Act.37 FINRA believes that this proposed rule change is consistent with the Act because it is designed to assist FINRA in meeting regulatory obligations pursuant to the Plan.
-In approving the Plan, the SEC noted that the Plan "is necessary and appropriate in the public interest, for the protection of investors and the maintenance of fair and orderly markets, to remove impediments to, and perfect the mechanism of a national market system, or is otherwise in furtherance of the purposes of the Act."38 To the extent that this proposed rule change implements a requirement that facilitates FINRA's achievement of its regulatory obligations under the Plan and applies specific requirements to FINRA members in this regard, FINRA believes that this proposed rule change furthers the objectives of the Plan, as identified by the SEC, and is therefore consistent with the Act.
-As discussed in detail in File No. SR-FINRA-2024-011, FINRA believes that the proposed fees paid by the CEBBs and CEBSs in connection with CAT Fee 2024-1 are reasonable, equitably allocated and not unfairly discriminatory.
-Prospective CAT Cost 36 15 U.S.C.
-78o-3(b)(9).

-37 See 15 U.S.C.
+33 See 15 U.S.C.
 78o-3(b)(2).

-38 CAT NMS Plan Approval Order, 81 FR 84696, 84697.
+34 CAT NMS Plan Approval Order, 81 FR 84696, 84697.